 Protestants disappointed by pope's outreach in Germany

-The 84-year-old head of the Roman Catholic Church, on the second leg of a tour of his German homeland focused on bridging the gulf between religious faiths, led historic prayers with Protestant leaders in a show of greater Christian unity.
+The head of the Roman Catholic Church, on the second leg of a tour of his German homeland focused on bridging the gulf between religious faiths, led historic prayers with Protestant leaders in a show of greater Christian unity.

-He said the different wings of the Church should "keep in view just how much we have in common, not losing sight of it amid the pressure towards secularisation -- everything that makes us Christian in the first place and continues to be our gift and our task".
+Benedict, 84, said the different wings of the Church should "keep in view just how much we have in common, not losing sight of it amid the pressure towards secularisation -- everything that makes us Christian in the first place and continues to be our gift and our task".

 But he said bluntly that hopes he would make a specific gesture toward ecumenism, or reconciliation within the Church, such as easing restrictions on Protestant spouses of Catholics taking joint communion, had been misplaced.

 "Prior to the popes visit there was some talk of an 'ecumenical gift' which was expected from this visit," the German-born pontiff said.

 "There is no need for me to specify the gifts mentioned in this context.
 Here I would only say that this reflects a political misreading of faith and of ecumenism."

 The prayer service, which was also attended by Chancellor Angela Merkel, a Protestant, was held at Erfurt's Augustinian monastery where Martin Luther trained as a priest before his 1517 schism with Rome led to the enduring split in western Christianity.

 Merkel called the event "an affirmation of ecumenism".